 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-In addition, the Franklin Heights Southeast neighborhood stands out for having an average per capita income lower than 98.0% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Franklin Heights Southeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.0% of the neighborhoods in America.

 Three-deckers, duplexes, old Victorian homes cut up into apartments.
 Independent stores on the corner selling pizza.
 These are some of the hallmarks of neighborhoods with lots of small 2, 3, and 4 unit apartment buildings.
 The Franklin Heights Southeast neighborhood really stands out in this regard, however, as it is dominated by such small apartment buildings more than nearly any other neighborhood in America.
 This is a stunning visual and lifestyle example of this type of neighborhood.
 In fact, 50.2% of the real estate here are small 2, 3, or 4 unit apartment buildings, which is a higher proportion than found in 98.5% of America's neighborhoods.